Course Catalog

 5 units

 Basic population genetics and selected topics are covered including genetics of speciation, tempo and mode of evolution, genetics of social behavior, natural selection in human populations, and the impact of molecular studies on evolutionary theory.
-Students cannot receive credit for this course and Biology 172.
+Students cannot receive credit for this course and BIOE 172.
 Enrollment is restricted to graduate students.

 BIOE 274